jeremymatt/sugar_house_monitor/README.md

 1. Tank Pi / Pump Pi sample hardware, write to local SQLite queues, and POST processed readings/events to `web/api/ingest_tank.php` or `web/api/ingest_pump.php`.
 2. Each ingest script validates the API key, stores rows in `data/*_server.db`, triggers `python3 scripts/process_status.py`, and responds with an ACK (latest timestamp per stream).
-3. `scripts/process_status.py` composes `web/data/status.json`, which powers both the WordPress UI and the Tank Pi fallback UI.
+3. `scripts/process_status.py` composes the per-component `web/data/status_*.json` files, which power both the WordPress UI and the Tank Pi fallback UI.
 4. `scripts/export_db_to_csv.py` can be run manually to dump long-term history from the server DBs into `data/exports/`.

 See `design/plan.md` §13 for the current implementation roadmap and device-specific notes.